shaneyoung91/shaneyoung91/README.md

 ## About Me
-- Actively searching for my next role in software development and/or data analytics.
+- Software engineer focused in Full Stack and Backend Development.

 - Transitioning from a career in Banking/Finance, where I focused in Credit, Underwriting, and Risk Management.